radius-project/radius/docs/content/user-guides/tutorials/eshop/2-infrastructure/index.md

 {{< codetab >}}

+Azure Service Bus is only compatible with Azure environments.
+For Kubernetes environments use RabbitMQ (next tab).

 {{% alert title="💡 Concept" color="info" %}}
 Here you are deploying a <a href="{{< ref "components-model#platform-specific-resources" >}}">platform-specific Service Bus Topic resource</a>, which does not have a portable, Radius component.
 Other Components can bind directly to this resource.
 {{% /alert %}}

 {{< rad file="snippets/messagebus-servicebus.bicep" embed=true replace-key-rest="//REST" replace-value-rest="..."  >}}
 {{< /codetab >}}

 {{< codetab >}}
+RabbitMQ is only compatible with Kubernetes environments.
+For Azure environments use Azure Service Bus (previous tab).

 {{< rad file="snippets/messagebus-rabbitmq.bicep" embed=true replace-key-rest="//REST" replace-value-rest="..."  >}}
 {{< /codetab >}}